PiusEzekiel/Learn-About-African-Culture-GSC-/README.md

 # We hope you enjoy using the CulturePlay Learning and Quiz Program to learn about the diverse cultures of Africa to increase your knowledge!
+# If you have any questions or feedback, please don't hesitate to contact us at o.ankeli@alustudent.com.
+Thank you for using the CulturePlay Learning and Quiz Program!